Telephone exchange: Electromechanical signaling

 Circuits interconnecting switches are called trunks.
-Before Signalling System 7, Bell System electromechanical switches in the United States originally communicated with one another over trunks using a variety of DC voltages and signaling tones, replaced today by digital signals.
+Before Signalling System 7, Bell System electromechanical switches in the United States originally communicated with one another over trunks using a variety of DC voltages and signaling tones.
+Today, those simple digital signals have been replaced by more modern coded digital signals (typically using binary code).

 Some signaling communicated dialed digits.
 An early form called Panel Call Indicator Pulsing used quaternary pulses to set up calls between a panel switch and a manual switchboard.
 Probably the most common form of communicating dialed digits between electromechanical switches was sending dial pulses, equivalent to a rotary dial's pulsing, but sent over trunk circuits between switches.

 In Bell System trunks, it was common to use 20 pulse-per-second between crossbar switches and crossbar tandems.
 This was twice the rate of Western Electric/Bell System telephone dials.
 Using the faster pulsing rate made trunk utilization more efficient because the switch spent half as long listening to digits.
 DTMF was not used for trunk signaling.

-Multi-frequency (MF) was the last of the pre-digital methods.
+Multi-frequency (MF) was the last of the pre-computerized methods.
 It used a different set of tones sent in pairs like DTMF.
 Dialing was preceded by a special keypulse (KP) signal and followed by a start (ST).
 Variations of the Bell System MF tone scheme became a CCITT standard.
 Similar schemes were used in the Americas and in some European countries including Spain.
 Digit strings between switches were often abbreviated to further improve utilization.

 For example, one switch might send only the last four or five digits of a telephone number.
 In one case, seven digit numbers were preceded by a digit 1 or 2 to differentiate between two area codes or office codes, (a two-digit-per-call savings).
 This improved revenue per trunk and reduced the number of digit receivers needed in a switch.
 Every task in electromechanical switches was done in big metallic pieces of hardware.
 Every fractional second cut off of call set up time meant fewer racks of equipment to handle call traffic.